AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

    ![The emulator menu item](assets/do-not-localize/ue-emulator-1.png)

-1. Readers may be on different devices with different aspect ratios, so the editor has emulation modes.
-To see how the page will be presented to users on a mobile device, select the mobile device option in portrait mode.
+1. Readers may be on different devices with different aspect ratios, so the editor offers emulation modes in order to see how the page will be presented to users.
+For example, select the mobile device option in portrait mode.

    ![The emulator menu item](assets/do-not-localize/ue-emulator-3.png)